simmi9/catalog_Python/README.txt

 Constists of 3 files :
 1) Catalogdb.py : Establishes connection with database news, executes the queries and returns the desired output in a dictionary.
 2) Catalog.py: Acts as a web server, establishes connection to database through Catalogdb.py, builds HTML document for returning the output whenever Client/Browser requests.
+3) Catalog7.html: Version1 Html file of Project, which is not yet connected to any database and is purely a front end made with the help of Owl-Carousel Magazine/Newspaper theme.

 Views
 Created 2 views: